AdamMashaka/Africa-stalking-USSDAPI/fastApi/README.md

    POST http://your-server/ussd
    ```

-4. use ngrok or ddeploy to a server for publick access.
+4. use ngrok or deploy to a server for public access.

 ---